 I’ll go into more depth on each of these needs later in this article, but for now a key to understanding Maslow’s hierarchy of needs theory is to look at the below image of Maslow’s pyramid:

 As you can see, Maslow’s pyramid of needs consists of the five aforementioned needs, as well as three categories in which these needs sit.
 The two bottom tiers—physiological needs and safety and security needs—are within the “basic needs” category.
 The next two tiers—love and belonging needs and esteem needs—are within the “psychological needs” category.
 And finally, the top tier—self-actualization—is in the “self-fulfillment needs” category.

 Within the basic needs and psychological needs categories there are “deficiency needs,” which are needs you are deprived of and need to gain in order to move up Maslow’s pyramid of needs.
 Within the self-fulfillment needs category there are “growth needs,” which, as the name suggests, are needs that allow you to grow as a human being.

 This is to say, these needs are hierarchical in nature.
-While later updates to Maslow’s hierarchy of needs theory stated that it is not strictly necessary for a person to fulfil all of their physiological needs before moving on to their safety and security needs (this is an area I will look at in more depth later in this article), or even before jumping two tiers to their love and belonging needs, Maslow’s original hierarchy of needs theory, and a generalized reading of the theory nowadays, states that on the whole Maslow’s pyramid must be completed from the bottom up; focusing on fulfilling more basic needs before moving on to your psychological and self-fulfillment needs.
+While later updates to Maslow’s hierarchy of needs theory stated that it is not strictly necessary for a person to fulfill all of their physiological needs before moving on to their safety and security needs, or even before jumping two tiers to their love and belonging needs, Maslow’s original hierarchy of needs theory, and a generalized reading of the theory nowadays, states that on the whole Maslow’s pyramid must be completed from the bottom up; focusing on fulfilling more basic needs before moving on to your psychological and self-fulfillment needs.